Close up image of vegan shepherd's pie on a white plate with a fork

 How to make the filling

-Put 2 tablespoons of extra virgin olive oil in a large non-stick pan.
-Sweat the chopped onion and minced garlic on a low heat, with a lid on, for 5 – 10 minutes, or until soft and translucent
+• Put two tablespoons of extra virgin olive oil in a large non-stick pan.
+Sweat the chopped onion and minced garlic on low heat, with a lid on, for 5 – 10 minutes, until soft and translucent.

-Cut the carrots into dice and weigh out the peas.
+• Cut the carrots into dice and weigh the peas.
 Finely chop the mushrooms.
-I use the pulse function of a food processor for this – it chops the mushrooms really finely with minimum effort on my part.
+I use the pulse function of a food processor for this – it chops the mushrooms really finely and with minimum effort.

 Vegan shepherd's pie filling in a transparent Pyrex oven dish